Affording an R-MA Education

 Once a student is accepted to R-MA the family can apply for financial assistance online.
 Along with completing the Parent’s Financial Statement (PFS) you will be asked to upload your 2019 1040 tax return along with all schedules and attachments, as well as your 2019 W-2 forms, and recent pay stubs for all in your household.

-Parents' Financial Statement (PFS) Workbook and Instruction Booklet courtesy of School and Student Services by NAIS
+Parents' Financial Statement (PFS) Workbook and Instruction Booklet courtesy of School and Student Services by Community Brands

-Step by Step Guide courtesy of School and Student Services by NAIS
+Step by Step Guide courtesy of School and Student Services by Community Brands

-Counting the Costs: An Introduction to Financial Aid for Private and Independent Schools webinar courtesy of School and Student Services by NAIS
+Counting the Costs: An Introduction to Financial Aid for Private and Independent Schools webinar courtesy of School and Student Services by Community Brands

 Additional Resources: R-MA works with a couple of financial organizations that help parents fund their students' education.
 Parents are encouraged to contact these companies that offer alternative financing options, such as longer repayment terms and loans that cover the entire cost of an R-MA education.